11 of the Best Minnesota Breweries for Sampling Nonalcoholic Beer

 See Places on a Map

 Nonalcoholic (NA) beer remains a small part of the massive beer market, but it’s a steadily growing segment.
-According to a recent sales report, it hit $100 million and grew a whopping 96% between February 2021 and February 2022, reflecting a sober-curious trend that has also spilled over into the wine and spirits world.
+According to a recent sales report, it hit $100 million and grew a whopping 96% between February 2021 and February 2022, reflecting a sober-curious mindset that has also spilled over into the wine and spirits world.

 According to ABV’s running list, at least 30 Minnesota breweries were producing NA beers as of late 2022.
 Outside of Minnesota, ABV Technology also produces NA beers for popular breweries like Evil Twin, Other Half and Great Notion.